fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 # Module configuration
-Here you will learn howto configure the module and details about the options you can choose.
+Here you will learn how to configure the module and details about the options you can choose.

 ---

 ## Global configuration
-The configuration can be done via web interface or by editing the configuration inifile directly.
+The configuration can be done via web interface or by editing the configuration ini-file directly.

 ### Configuration with web interface
 Browse to [/icingaweb2/config/modules#!/icingaweb2/grafana/config](/icingaweb2/config/modules#!/icingaweb2/grafana/config).
-Here you can set all the options descripted below.
+Here you can set all the options described below.

 ![Grafana module configuration](images/03-module_grafana_configuration01.png "Grafana module configuration")

 ---
-### Configuration by editing inifile
+### Configuration by editing ini-file

-On most ditributions, if you used the repository as install source, you will find the configuration file in `/etc/icingaweb2/modules/grafana`.
+On most distributions, if you used the repository as install source, you will find the configuration file in `/etc/icingaweb2/modules/grafana`.

 If the directory does not exists create it with